scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 necessary assumptions and simplifications.
 It is highly unlikely that the real world would follow exactly :math:`\mathcal{M}`.
 That being said, if :math:`\mathcal{M}` is close enough to the real generative process, it can still be very useful to help us understand something about the world.
-All models are wrong, but some models are useful.
+As the phrase goes, “all models are wrong, but some models are useful.”

 *4) Fit the model to the fake data*